MosheBerman/MBCalendarKit/README.md

 Dependencies:
 -------------

-You'll need the iOS 6 SDK.
-I haven't tested it against earlier versions of iOS.
+You'll need the iOS 7 SDK.
+I haven't tested it against versions of iOS prior to 6.0.
 Your mileage may vary.
 (I'm pretty sure I used some NSCalendarUnit values that aren't defined before iOS 5.
 You'll also have to look at the table view cell implementation in `CKCalendarView.m`.)

+As of MBCalendarKit 2.0.0, the project uses the LLVM compiler's modules feature.

 MBCalendarKit requires Quartz, Core Graphics, UIKit, and Foundation.
-The Unit Tests build against the SenTestingKit framework.
+The Unit Tests build against the XCTest framework.
 Xcode should take care of all those except `QuartzCore.framework`.
-If you're building the tests, you may have to link to SenTestingKit yourself, as well.
+If you're building the tests, you may have to link to XCTest yourself, as well.

 Relevant Files:
 ---------------

-Aside from the framework dependencies described above, you'll want everything in the CalendarKit folder.
+Aside from the framework dependencies described above, you'll want everything in the CalendarKit folder. ****

 Showing a Calendar
 --------------------------------------